koyahatataku/2d-cutting-stock-problem/README.md

 ## USAGE
 You need to do below in advance:

-- install ECLiPSe CLP(http://www.eclipseclp.org/) into your server/pc and
+- install ECLiPSe CLP(http://www.eclipseclp.org/) into your server/pc

 - set its excutable program path into PATH environment variable.